 - 15% to 17% after the second dose of mRNA vaccine

-- 9% after the Johnson & Johnson single-dose vaccine.
+- 9% after the Johnson and Johnson single-dose vaccine.

-These fevers are generally low and can be managed with acetaminophen, which is safe to take during pregnancy.
+Fevers are generally low.
+Acetaminophen (Tylenol) is safe to take to bring down a fever during pregnancy.
 Rarely, high, prolonged fevers in pregnancy may lead to birth defects.

-For more information about common COVID vaccine side effects, see this CDC resource page.
+For more information about common and rare COVID vaccine side effects, see this CDC resource page.

 Many people who are considering a pregnancy soon or in the future wonder if the COVID-19 vaccines affect fertility.
-However, there’s no evidence that they do, according to ACOG and SMFM.
-While human vaccine trials did not specifically study fertility, no signs of infertility were noted in animal studies.
+However, there's no evidence that they do, according to ACOG and SMFM.
+While human vaccine trials did not specifically study fertility, no signs of infertility were noted in animal studies, or reported among people of reproductive age who have been vaccinated worldwide.

-Meanwhile, you can stay informed by checking trusted health websites, such as those listed above, and by talking with your healthcare providers.
+Check trusted health websites, such as sites included in this post, and talk with your healthcare providers.
 Together you can balance the latest data on risks of COVID-19 in pregnancy, the safety of available vaccines, your individual risk factors and exposures, and most importantly, your values and preferences.

 Coronavirus (COVID-19), Pregnancy, and Breastfeeding: A Message for Patients.
 American College of Obstetricians and Gynecologists.